gofractally/psibase/doc/psidk/src/specifications/blockchain/smart-authorization.md

 ## Supervisor

 When building Psibase apps, the construction of each transaction submitted to the network is done automatically, including any claim and proof aggregation.
-The following sequence diagram shows the client-side interactions involved when PsibaseOS aggregates claims and proofs.
+The following sequence diagram shows how the supervisor aggregates claims and proofs.
+This entire interaction happens on the client-side.

 ```mermaid
 sequenceDiagram